Here is some interesting information about the potato. These facts and others can be found on the Washington State Potato Commission website.

 10. Potatoes can be prepared and eaten boiled, mashed, pureed, steamed, roasted, fried, baked, and as part of a salad.

 Recipes for St. Patrick's Day and Lenten meals are on the way.
-If you would like to be notified when more food-related articles are posted by Marylou Morano, click on the subscribe button, above.
+If you would like to be notified when more food-related articles are posted by Marylou Morano, click on the "subscribe to author" button.
 Subscribing is free.